HaydenLeBaron/doit/README.md

 # DoIt app

-TODO: Flesh out README
 A simple to-do list app created with Flutter and Firebase.
+For a more up to date demonstration of my flutter skills see https://github.com/delta-y-app.